hyarion86/tolkientok/README.md

-# WikiTok
+# TolkienTok

-A TikTok-style interface for exploring random Wikipedia articles in multiple languages.
+A TikTok-style interface for exploring random Tolkien Gateway articles in multiple languages.

 ## Features